DiaLeor/linear-regression/README.txt

 --- Directory: intro_to_regression/plots ---
 - listed in order of appearance

--- HRs-wins.png
+-- HRs_wins.png
 - scatter plot of the relationship between home runs and wins

--- SBs-wins.png
+-- SBs_wins.png
 - scatter plot of the relationship between stolen bases and wins

--- BBs-wins.png
+-- BBs_wins.png
 - scatter plot of the relationship between bases on balls and wins

--- fathers-sons-heights.png
+-- fathers_sons_heights.png
 - scatter plot of the relationship between fathers' and sons' heights

--- sample-correlation-distribution.png
+-- sample_correlation_distribution.png
 - histogram of the distrubution of the sample correlation

--- sample-correlation-QQplot.png
+-- sample_correlation_QQplot.png
 - QQplot to evaluate whether N is large enough in the sample

--- fathers-sons-regression-line.png
+-- fathers_sons_regression_line.png
 - plot regression line on fathers' and sons' heights

-.
+-- stratified_heights.png
+- plots stratifying son height by standardized father heights .
 ..
 .